atiati82/private-esim/replit.md

-# eSIMwallet
+# Private eSIM

 ## Overview

-eSIMwallet is a full-stack e-commerce platform for purchasing and managing eSIM products.
+Private eSIM (formerly eSIMwallet) is a full-stack e-commerce platform for purchasing and managing eSIM products.
 Built with Next.js 14 (App Router) and PayloadCMS as the headless CMS, it enables users to browse eSIM plans by destination/region, add products to cart, and complete purchases via Stripe.
 The application supports internationalization (i18n) with multiple locales and includes a blog system for content marketing.

 ## User Preferences

 Preferred communication style: Simple, everyday language.

+## Recent Changes (December 2024)

+### Rebranding Completed
+- **Brand Name**: Changed from "eSIMwallet" to "Private eSIM"
+- **Domain**: Updated from esimwallet.io to private-esim.com
+- **Admin Credentials**: admin@private-esim.com / password: admin
+- **Email Addresses**: All internal emails updated to @private-esim.com domain
+- **UI Text**: All user-facing branding updated across the application
+- **Cookie Prefix**: Changed from "eSIMwallet" to "PrivateESIM"

+### MobiMatter API Integration
+- **Status**: Verified and working
+- **Products Available**: 1,447 eSIM products ready to import
+- **Credentials**: Configured via MOBIMATTER_MERCHANT_ID and MOBIMATTER_API_KEY secrets

 ## System Architecture